-Still, these techniques make simplifying assumptions about the structure of the narrative.
-They may not be able to support more complex, real-world storytelling and analysis tasks.
+These techniques, however, still make simplifying assumptions about the structure of the narrative.
 The techniques assume that at least two entities participate at every event in the timeline, so they are not suited for visualizing real world narratives that contain single-entity events.
-Further, these techniques provide no support for narratives with diegetic timelines.
+Further, these techniques provide no support for narratives with multiple timelines (diegetic narratives).

 Additional techniques have been developed for visualizing narratives with multiple timelines.
-SemTime [36] is a temporal visualization technique that uses distinct types of directed edges and time independent stacking of multiple timelines to show relationships between events.
+SemTime [16] is a temporal visualization technique that uses distinct types of directed edges and time independent stacking of multiple timelines to show relationships between events.
 However, it is not well suited for visualizing large narratives due to the amount of visual clutter created by line crossings.
-World Lines [37] is a technique for visualizing different narrative timelines generated by performing a "what-if" analysis on the narrative.
+World Lines [38] is a technique for visualizing different narrative timelines generated by performing a "what-if" analysis on the narrative.
 It uses a combination of simulation techniques to generate multiple timelines, then visualizes them in a "horizontal tree-like visualization" that depicts the causal relationships between different timelines.
 However, the lack of a representation of individual entities means it is difficult to identify interactions between entities within a timeline.
 This makes the technique better suited for visualizing how the narrative timelines branch from each other rather than visually summarizing and comparing events within the timelines.